MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/linkfree-connect-to-your-audience-with-a-single-link.md

 ---
-title: "LinkFree: Connect to Your Audience With a Single Link"
+title: "LinkFree: More Than Just Links, It’s a Social Tech Platform"
 tags:
   [
     "opensource",